awead/presentations/ohionet-webinar/README.md

 ##### What is Hydra?
   * Conceptual level:
     Community of software developers, end users, adopters and institutions focused on the managemement of digital content
+  * Philosophy:
+    If you want to go fast, go alone; if you want to go far, go together
+  * Everyone is facing the same challenges with digital content, why no pool collective resources and build a solution that can leverage the work of other institutations and individuals who are meeting these shared challenges.

 ##### Current Hydra adopters and their solutions
   * Current partners
   *

-##### What's in an asset manager?
+##### Challenges with digital media
+  * a digital asset manager needs to do just that: manage our digital content that we want to ensure will be available in the comming years
+  * what are the challenges that we'll face when doing that?
-  * identifies content types: images, audio, text, pdf, video, etc.
+    + identifying content types: images, audio, text, pdf, video, etc.
-  * description: metadata
+    + description, i.e. metadata
-  * storage and preservation
+    + storage and preservation
-  * lifecycle, helping you identify things that need to be deleted, kept or migrated to newer digital formats
+    + lifecycle: identify things that need to be deleted, kept or migrated to newer digital formats
-  * workflows for ingesting new content
-    + required descriptive fields
     + format conversions such as creating derivative files
+    + workflows for ingesting new content correctly, i.e. required information, supported formats
-  * searching, updating, viewing your content
+    + searching, updating, viewing your content
-  * controlling access
+    + controlling access

-##### Asset management versus archiving
+##### Archiving or just "managing" ?
   * archiving implies another set of features in addition to basic digital asset management features
   * heirarchichal organziation
   * accessioning of content
   * presentation of multiple items as a coherent unit, i.e. collections
-  * an asset manager is usually item+level driven; archival information is collection driven
+  * an asset manager is generally item-level driven; archival information is collection-level driven
-  * asset manager's may use collections or groups of items, but these do no always correspond to the achival notion of a collection or series
+  * asset managers may use collections or groups of items, but these do no always correspond to what a collection means to an achivist or a collection withing an existing archives

+##### What's out there now?
+  * solutions exist today to address most of these problems
+  * they aren't designed to work in concert with one another
+  * they often aren't targeted towards librares or archives
+  * solutions become a "stack" or combination of tools and procecudes grouped into a collective process that attempts to solve the asset management problem

-##### Current landscape of asset management solutions
+##### Current landscape of asset management products
   * Proprietary
     + ContentDM (Innovative)
     + Rosetta (ExLibris)